angiolep/ngWidgets/wiki/home.md

 ]}]}
 ```

-ngwRepeat traverses the whole hierarchy using a _depth-first_ traversal algorithm and, at each visit, it transcludes the element on which the directive itself is matched.
+ngwTreeWalker traverses the whole hierarchy using a _depth-first_ traversal algorithm and, at each visit, it transcludes the element on which the directive itself is matched.
 The cloned element is linked to a new sibling scope which holds the current _"pimped"_ node (enriched with some additional properties as explained below).

-ngwRepeat accepts the following attributes:
+ngwTreeWalker accepts the following attributes:

 * ``children``
   the property name of the children array (default is _"children"_)
 * ``data``
-  the property name of the string text being returned by the ``$label()`` function when invoked on the _"pimped"_ node (default is _"data"_)
+  the property name of the data being rendered by the ``$render()`` function when invoked on the _"pimped"_ node (default is _"data"_)

 Following is an example with a model having property names in _"latin language"_ :